Blackwood (publishing house): History

 William Blackwood died in 1834 and is buried in an ornate vault in the lower western section of Old Calton Cemetery.
 He was succeeded by his two sons, Alexander and Robert, who added a London branch to the firm.
 In 1845 Alexander Blackwood died, and shortly afterwards Robert.

-A younger brother, John Blackwood succeeded to the business; four years later he was joined by Major William Blackwood, who continued in the firm until his death in 1861.
-In 1862 the major's elder son, William Blackwood (born 1836), was taken into partnership.
-On the death of John Blackwood, William Blackwood junior was left in sole control of the business.
+A younger brother, John Blackwood succeeded to the business; later he was joined by his brother Major William Blackwood, who continued in the firm until his death in 1861, when his elder son, William Blackwood III (born 1836), was taken into partnership.
+On the death of John Blackwood, William Blackwood III was left in sole control of the business.
 With him were associated his nephews, George William and JH Blackwood, sons of Major George Blackwood, who was killed at Maiwand in 1880.

 The last member of the Blackwood family to run the company was Douglas Blackwood.
 During World War II Blackwood was a fighter pilot and at the height of the Battle of Britain recalled looking down from 25,000 feet to see the firm's London office in Paternoster Row ablaze.
 Millions of books were lost in the fire and the destruction of Blackwood's base in the City of London marked the beginning of the firm's decline.
 He retired in 1976 and by 1980 the firm had amalgamated.

-See Annals of a Publishing House; William Blackwood and his Sons ...
-(1897–1898), the first two volumes of which were written by Mrs Oliphant; the third, dealing with John Blackwood, by his daughter, Mrs Gerald Porter.